 “Dan Ivanoff was educated in both business and engineering at the University of Colorado Boulder, and now he has given back so that future generations of students have the opportunity to receive an interdisciplinary education from two of the best programs in the nation,” said engineering Dean Robert Davis.

 Ivanoff (MBA ’86, MS CivEngr ’87) leads a large real estate investment, development, and management company based in Seattle with properties throughout the western United States.
 As such, he is aware of the special skills involved in construction management and is keenly interested in better integrating business and engineering education.

 We can help you find giving opportunities that reflect the values you cherish.
-Contact the Engineering Development Office.
+Contact the BEST Team.

 The CU student chapter of Engineers Without Borders (EWB) began working with a rural farming community in eastern Nepal to improve lifestyle and health conditions, and to create potential income-generation opportunities for its people.
 The project allows students to apply their engineering know-how to assist developing communities, while the students in turn become more globally aware citizens and engineers.

 In order to fund their goal of providing clean drinking water to Namsaling, Nepal, a group of students reached out to the Boulder community for support.
 With the help of a generous Boulder couple, and several other members of the community, the dedicated EWB group raised more than $10,000 for the project by hosting a cultural dinner at the local couple’s home.